 Maternal Outcomes Report

 Maternal Outcomes Report shows the maternal outcomes against other Michigan hospitals with Blue Cross Blue Shield of Michigan claims data.
 This report is important because as we work to safely reduce the use of primary cesarean delivery, we have to carefully monitor maternal and neonatal outcomes.
 This report was developed with these Severe Maternal Morbidity (SMM) Definitions: ICD-9 & ICD-10 codes.
-We are currently working on the Neonatal Outcomes Report.
+The Neonatal Outcomes Report is in development.
+The Reports has four sections: Severe Maternal Morbidity (SMM) Overall; Severe Maternal Morbidity, Cardiovascular; Severe Maternal Morbidity (SMM), Non-Cardiovascular; and Obstetric Morbidity (not SMM).

 Maternal Utilization Report